aytuncilhan/BugcrowdAnalysis/README.md

 ### 1. Improving Processing Speed & Efficiency

-Using stop words as prepositions.
-A similar exercise is carried out in the code.
+* Removing stop words from the search text (e.g. removing prepositions).
+A similar exercise is carried out in the code and explained in detail in Step 2 - 3 section above.
+* Normalizing the text using methods as Stemming (removing unnecesary suffixes) and Lemmatization (transofrming words into their root form).

 ### 2. Identifying Thematically Similar Blocks